peter88213/odt2nw/README.md

 After placing the downloaded script **odt2nw.py** to a convenient place, you might want to create a shortcut on the desktop.

-If you drag a text document with extension *.odt* and drop it on the icon, a new novelWriter project is generated in a directory named after the mindmap file.
+If you drag a text document with extension *.odt* and drop it on the icon, a new novelWriter project is generated in a directory named after the document.

 Existing novelWriter project directories will be renamed as a whole and get the extension *.bak*.
 If there is already such a directory, a new, numbered backup directory is created with the  extension *.bkxxxx*